johnnydecimal/ellane-terminal/content/blog/02-i-want-to-understand-what-the-command-line-is.md

 Your computer has many 'languages', or ways of 'thinking', internally.

-The phrase '(it's all just) [ones and zeroes](https://en.wiktionary.org/wiki/ones_and_zeroes)' represents the fact that, at its very lowest level, your computer is literally just passing around data that looks like `1010111110101000100111010010110010`.
+The phrase '(it's all just) [ones and zeroes](https://en.wiktionary.org/wiki/ones_and_zeroes)' represents the fact that, at its very lowest level, your computer is literally just passing around information that looks like `1010111110101000100111010010110010`.

 (It's made of transistors, and they can only be on `1` or off `0`.)

-That's not very friendly for us humans, so over the years we've abstracted away from `1010111...` by creating _higher-level_ languages.
-The next-least-complicated language is called **assembly**.[^assembly]
+That's not very friendly for us humans, so over the years we've abstracted away from `1010111...` by creating **higher-level languages.** The next-least-complicated language is called **assembly**.[^assembly]

 [^assembly]: This is not a scientifically complete list of computer languages.